infosourav28/movieticketbookingapp/README.md

   * You can Modify the Makefile inside the project as following: change the following line inside Makefile MAIN_SRC = main.cpp

-  * Change it to your .cpp file as per your application from where you want to call Library APIs (for example: myapp.cpp)
+  * You can change it to your .cpp file as per your application from where you want to call Library APIs (for example: myapp.cpp).
+It should contain your main function.
   ```make
   MAIN_SRC = myapp.cpp
   ```